 All receivables within their credit period are deemed to be fully recoverable.
-Receivable amounts are considered on a case by case basis and any impairment made is based upon information held by the Trust.
-No information was held indicating that these amounts should be subject to impairment as at 31st March 2013.
+Receivable amounts are considered on a case by case basis and any impairment made is based upon information held by the Foundation Trust.
+No information was held indicating that non impaired receivables should be subject to impairment as at 31st March 2014.